- Identification of Homeless Students

 - A list of community agencies that can help meet basic needs.

 Some educational rights will differ if the student is over 18 years of age.
 If a student is 18 or over, he/she does not need a guardian to authorize educational decisions.
 Although the student is considered an adult in Wisconsin for legal purposes, McKinney-Vento still requires that the homeless liaison assist with educational issues.
-Five areas for the homeless liaison to assist are: 1) ensure the student is signed up for Badger Care (access.com), 2) applies for food stamps, 3) discuss the student’s plan for post-secondary education and if appropriate, complete the FAFSA form for the student, ask if the student wants school directory information shared publically, and 5) obtain a release form from the student if the parent(s) wants copies of the student’s educational records.
+Five areas for the homeless liaison to assist are: 1) ensure the student is signed up for Badger Care (access.com), 2) applies for food stamps, 3) discuss the student’s plan for post-secondary education and if appropriate, complete the Free Application for Federal Student Aid form (FAFSA form) for the student, ask if the student wants school directory information shared publically, and 5) obtain a release form from the student if the parent(s) wants copies of the student’s educational records.

 Students under 18 are considered minors and therefore cannot make educational decisions for themselves.
 The homeless liaison would assist in making educational decisions for the student if the parent is unable or unwilling.
 The parent(s) or guardian are the legal guardian for students under 18, even if the student is not living with them.
 The parents have the right to receive educational records until the student turns 18.